 Your legal rights and responsibilities changed when you got married.
-They change again when you get divorced.
+They change again when you and your spouse divorce.

 People often use the word ‘divorce’ to refer to the overall experience of a marriage breakdown.
 Technically, it is dissolution of your valid marriage and a change of your legal marital status.